Cadiz Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of EU/EEA countries, Switzerland, and many other nations can enter Spain without a visa for tourism or business
+Citizens of the EU/EEA and many additional countries may enter Spain without a visa for tourism, family visits or short business trips.

-The 90-day limit applies to the entire Schengen Area, not just Spain.
-Days spent in any Schengen country count toward this limit.
-Passport must be valid for at least 3 months beyond intended departure date from Schengen Area and issued within the last 10 years.
+Passport must be valid for at least 3 months beyond the intended departure date from the Schengen Area and issued within the last 10 years.

-Nationals of countries not on the visa-free list must obtain a Schengen visa before travel
+Travelers from countries not covered by visa-free or ETIAS arrangements must obtain a Schengen short-stay visa (type C) before arrival.

 Arrival Process